 So we find here that David was forgiven without any need to sacrifices.
-Even when it said that his child will die, this wasn’t a sacrifice to the sin of David as the verse tells that the reason for that is not to an atonement for David’s sin but because he gave a great occasion to the enemies of God.
+Even when it said that his child will die, this wasn’t a sacrifice to the sin of David because according to the verse this wasn’t considered as atonement for David’s sin rather because he gave a great occasion to the enemies of God.
 Besides, it’s not fair that a son dies for the father’s sin as Ezekiel says in Ezekiel 18:20 mentioned above.

 Did Jesus know that he came to die for our sins?

-Jesus (Peace be upon him) wasn’t clear in clarifying his supposed main message, something like this must have been very clear so that no one doubts, but even according to the Gospels, it seems that Jesus didn’t know about it, look at what he said:
+Jesus (Peace be upon him) wasn’t clear in clarifying his supposed main message, something like this must have been very clear so that no one doubts, but even according to the Gospels, it seems that Jesus didn’t know about it when he said:

-Now let’s come to examine the verses used to prove that Jesus died for us, the first verse used is John 3:16, actually there is a doubt in referring this verse to Jesus, look at the TNIV version, the translators ended the quotation at John 3:15, and said in the footnotes that some interpreters put the quotation at 3:21, also you can see Robertson’s Word Picture, this means that there is a diversity concerning referring the most famous verse in the Bible to Jesus (Peace be upon him).
-This script whom Christians build their belief on.
-If Jesus was really God, and this was really the reason for his coming, he would have kept on declaring that clearly so that no one doubts in it, but he didn’t, only that verse and there is a diversity concerning who said it.
-And Where are the other Gospels?
-This critical belief should have agreed on through the Gospels. besides how would God give His son?
+If Jesus was really God, and this was really the reason for his coming, he would have kept on declaring that clearly so that no one doubts it.
+However he didn’t, this was the only that verse and there is a diversity concerning who said it.
+Where are the other Gospels?
+There should be an agreement on this critical belief among all gospels.
+Besides how would God give His son?
 And how would he save people?
 And save them from what?
 The verse didn’t say all that, and Jesus never answered these questions, Paul only did.
-All these questions are put supposing that Jesus really said so, but he really didn’t say so, and a belief must be built on a solid ground, otherwise it falls.
+All these questions are put supposing that Jesus really said so, but he even didn’t say it.
+A belief must be built on a solid ground, otherwise it falls.

-The second script used to prove this belief:
+The second verse used to prove this belief:

-Actually Jesus was pointing to wine saying this is his blood, and saying that it will be shed for the redemption of sins, but this refers to wine, and it may explain what the Catholic belief concerning saying that wine becomes Jesus’ blood and shedding the blood may refer back to the wine as it is what he refers to from the beginning.
+Actually Jesus was pointing to wine saying this is his blood, and saying that it will be shed for the redemption of sins, but this refers to wine, and it may explain what the Catholic belief says on wine becoming Jesus’ blood and shedding the blood may refer back to the wine as it is what he refers to from the beginning.

-Also there is another verse used to prove this is that one used, which is that Jesus predicted to suffer from the Pharisees and that he will be killed and raised from death, actually I don’t see a relation between this script and the belief that he’d die for us, it only tells that he’d die, but it didn’t say that this will be for our sins
+Also there is another verse used to prove this is that one used, which is that Jesus predicted to suffer from the Pharisees and that he will be killed and raised from death, actually I don’t see a relation between this verse and the belief that he’d die for us, it only tells that he would die, but it didn’t say that this will be for our sins.

-This chapter talks about the persecution that took place against the Israelites and it will be clear during the time of Nebuchadnezzar, the Babylonian captivity and then the relief from God when the Persian king Cyrus II ended it.
+This chapter is commonly used by Christians to say that Isaiah foretold that Jesus shall die for our sins.
+However it talks about the persecution that took place against the Israelites and it will be clear during the time of Nebuchadnezzar, the Babylonian captivity and then the relief from God when the Persian king Cyrus II ended it.
 The righteous Israelites suffered the result of the sins of Jehoiakim and the Israelite sinners that caused the captivity.
 There are many reasons why we say that Isaiah 53 doesn’t speak about Jesus: